mikeDonahoe/meta-wpe-imx6/README.md

 # meta-wpe-imx6
-Layer containing additions for building from meta-wpe for the iMX6
+Layer containing additions for building from meta-wpe for the iMX6 (WIP)